Stop! Before You Water,

+Before you end up with an overwatered plant, check out these helpful plant watering precautions in New York City.
 Having the top couple inches soil dry out in between watering is crucial.
-This is because if the top couple inches of the soil is not dry, that most likely means that the rest of the soil is still moist, if not, wet.
+This is because if the top couple inches of the soil is not dry, that most likely means that the rest of the soil is still moist, if not wet.

-Watering when the soil is still moist can cause over-watering.
-Over-watering is the most common reason that causes a plant to die, it is caused by constantly filling up the pores of the soil with water which causes the roots incapability to breath (yes, roots need to breath).
+Watering when the soil is still moist can cause overwatering.
+Overwatering a plant is the most common reason that causes a plant to die.
+It is caused by constantly filling up the pores of the soil with water, which makes the roots incapable of breathing (yes, roots need to breathe).

 *** Buyers should be aware that not all size planters dry at the same rate.
 For example, 4" planters will dry faster than a 10" planter, and thereby, should be watered more often.
-The reason to the different is pretty obvious, because there are more soil in the 10" planter than the 4", that's why the smaller planter will dry faster.
+The reason for the difference is pretty obvious.
+There is more soil in the 10" planter than the 4" planter.
+That's why the smaller planter will dry faster.

 As a general guidance,

 4" Plants should be watered when the first fingertip of the soil is dry.
-Which is about once every five days to a week.
+That is about once every five days to a week.

-6" Plants should be watered when the first inch- inch and a half of the soil is dry.
-Which is about once every ten days to two weeks.
+6" Plants should be watered when the first inch to inch and a half of the soil is dry, which is about once every ten days to two weeks.

 10" Plants should be watered when the first two to three inches of the soil is dry.
-Which is once every two to three weeks.
+This is once every two to three weeks.